-An elevator pitch is a concise, carefully planned and well-practiced description of yourself that you can use to explain who you are and what you do from a professional perspective.
+An elevator pitch is a concise, carefully planned and well-practised description of yourself that you can use to explain who you are and what you do from a professional perspective.

-Some of our consultants at Six Degrees have offered their favourite tips to help you deliver a knockout elevator pitch.
+Our recruitment consultants at Six Degrees have offered their favourite tips to help you create and deliver the best elevator pitch.

 The first and most important element of your elevator pitch is conveying clearly and concisely your field and the type of job you’re pursuing.
 Until you can clearly explain the type of position you want, nobody can help you find it or hire you to do it.